 Indexes leading journals in the arts, humanities, sciences and social sciences.
 Allows cited reference searching.
 (ISI Web of Knowledge) [1900 - present]

 Provides links to footnoted citations as well as sources that have subsequently cited an article.
 Includes the Arts & Humanities Citation Index (from 1975), Science Citation Index (from 1900), and Social Sciences Citation Index (from 1900).

 Start Your Search isn't a substitute for specialized research databases.
-However, it is a great tool for interdisciplinary topics, new topics, or searches for which you want results beyond journal articles.
+However, it can be a good tool for interdisciplinary topics, new topics, or searches for which you want results beyond journal articles (e.g., news and magazine articles, books, etc.).
 It can also search the full text of many ebooks.

 Material from Bio 1B on how to find articles on a topic.
 Includes choosing keywords, broadening a search (truncation, etc.), narrowing a search, and more.